 Hub governance will evolve from the NERP model to a more stakeholder engaged framework, with stronger cross-Hub interactions and enhanced linkages to key national initiatives such as Northern Australia Development, Reef 2050 Long Term Sustainability Plan, and the Indigenous Advancement Strategy.
 The NESP TWQ Hub is hosted by the Reef and Rainforest Research Centre Ltd (RRRC), a consortium of research providers, key industry groups, and an independent Chair, Dr Ian Poiner.

-Governance of the NESP TWQ Hub will include direct communication lines between the Hub Host (RRRC) and the six partner institutions, the Hub Leader (Dr Damien Burrows) and the Department of the Environment.
+Governance of the NESP TWQ Hub will include direct communication lines between the Hub Host (RRRC) and the six partner institutions, the Hub Leader (Dr Damien Burrows) and the Department of the Environment and Energy.
 The Independent Hub Steering Committee chaired by Leith Boully will report directly to the Department, and have open communication lines with the Hub Leader.
 Research results will be disseminated to stakeholders via strategic and quality controlled mechanisms, such as the Knowledge Brokering and Communications Plan, Indigenous Engagement and Participation Strategy, nominated Program Leaders, and Project associates.

 The Hub Steering Committee provides strategic supervision over the Hub’s performance against its objectives.
 The roles, responsibilities and membership of the Steering Committee are outlined in its terms of reference, and include: